Megogo: History

-Officially, the project was launched on November 22, 2011, in Kyiv, Ukraine.
+The service launched officially on November 22, 2011, in Kyiv, Ukraine.
 In March 2012, the number of visitors of the website hit 4.5 million.
 In April of the same year, the site of online movie theater was adapted for watching videos on iPod, iPhone and iPad devices.

 In May 2012, MEGOGO opened offices in Belarus and Latvia.
 In June 2012, free access to MEGOGO was made available in the LG TVs with Smart TV.
 Also, the embedded video-player was created, which can be placed on any site and social network.

 In November 2012, MEGOGO apps were launched for Panasonic's Smart Viera TVs and in the Windows Store.
 At this point the monthly number of users has reached 13 million.
 In January 2013, the monthly audience hit 17.5 million, and in February it reached 20 million.

 In the beginning of 2014, MEGOGO has launched the TV section, where the broadcast of linear channels is streamed.
 In February 2015, the number of monthly unique users reached 32 million, when the service started streaming 4K content.

 In 2015, MEGOGO launched the Pay TV.
 In May 2016, it began creating its own content.
-For example a 28-episode cartoon series about the Cossacks.
+For example, a 28-episode cartoon series about the Cossacks.